rguilmain/perplexity-chat-interface/README.md

 # Perplexity Chat Interface

-A simple web-based chat interface for Perplexity AI with streaming responses, built with Gradio.
+A simple web-based chat interface for Perplexity AI with streaming responses, conversation history, and clickable citations.

 ## Prerequisites